These universities are Corporate Education members of ITI offering postgraduate or equivalent qualifications in translation and/or interpreting

 Practising and keeping up to date

 Practising and keeping your language skills up to date is vital.
-CPD events in the UK and abroad are highly recommended.
+Professional development events in the UK and abroad are highly recommended.

-Details of interpreting events are published on the ITI events calendar and in the ITI Bulletin.
-Subscribing to other high-quality publications, reading, as well as watching films will ensure you are up to date with your languages.
+Details of interpreting events are published on the ITI events calendar.
+Subscribing to and reading high-quality publications, as well as watching films, will ensure you are up to date with your languages.

 - A history of interpretation at the European Institutions